Workshop

-Bridging Machine Learning (ML) & Combinatorial Optimization (CO): from ML for CO to CO for ML.
-Fostering collaboration for breakthroughs, foundation models & real-world impact.
+Bridging Machine Learning (ML) \& Combinatorial Optimization (CO) -- from ML for CO to CO for ML.
+Advancing foundations, scalability, and real-world AI-driven decision making.

 This workshop explores the growing intersection of machine learning (ML) and combinatorial optimization (CO), with a focus on both ML4CO and CO4ML.
-We welcome contributions across a wide range of topics within ML4CO, including but not limited to Neural-based CO Solvers, GPU-accelerated solvers, Foundation Models for CO, LLM for CO, and Learning-guided Optimization.
-On the CO4ML side, we invite work that applies combinatorial techniques to solve structured machine learning tasks, such as Neural-Network Design, Matching/Alignment tasks, and CO for Discrete Sampling.
+We welcome contributions across a wide range of topics within ML4CO, including but not limited to Differentiable CO solver, Neural CO solver/Generative CO solver, and Automatic CO Algorithm Discovery.
+On the CO4ML side, we invite works that leverage combinatorial frameworks to address the inherent discrete challenges within structured machine learning tasks, such as Combinatorial Matching&Structural Alignment and Decoding/Search Algorithm for LLMs.

 By bringing together these communities, we aim to foster new collaborations and inspire innovative research directions at the intersection of ML and CO.
 By fostering shared understanding and encouraging contributions to common infrastructure—such as benchmarks, scalable tools, and system-level integrations—we hope to accelerate mutual progress and strengthen the foundation for future breakthroughs.